aevitas1/aevitas1/README.md

 I am a Front End Developer from the Netherlands.

-- :seedling: I am slowly learning back end as I strife to become a Full Stack Developer.
+- :seedling: I am learning back end as I strife to become a Full Stack Developer.

 - :video_game: In my free time, I enjoy gaming.